Croatia Car Brands

 DOK-ING Loox Logo

-The logo of the brand of electric vehicles is in the form of a triangular crest with a high wave at the top.
+The logo of the electric car brand is in the form of a triangular ridge with a high wave on top.
 Its outer outline is bold and black.
-Then a wide white stripe was drawn, separated from the rest of the shield by a thinner black line.
-In the middle is a composition of four geometric shapes touching the corners in the center.
+Then, a wide white stripe was drawn, separated from the rest of the shield by a thinner black line.
+In the center is a composition of four geometric figures touching the corners in the center.
 These are two small black squares and two dark red polygons on a white background.
-They alternate, which is why the right and left sides of the picture seem to be mirror images of each other.
-The “DOK-ING” lettering uses a sans-serif font similar to Korataki Bold by Typodermic Fonts Inc.
+They alternate, so the right and left sides of the picture seem to be mirror images of each other.
+For the inscription “DOK-ING,” a sans-serif font similar to Korataki Bold by Typodermic Fonts Inc. is used.

 TAZ Neretva